exonum/exonum-doc/src/advanced/consensus/specification.md

 Rounds are not synchronized among nodes.

+> Rounds are actually started at gradually increasing intervals, not fixes ones.
+> I guess this page is a good place to describe the new behavior.

 ### Pool of Unconfirmed Transactions

 Each node has a set of transactions that have not yet been added to the